Menu Close

 Seatone, working in partnership with SeaWeb, designed and facilitated a strategic planning workshop for the Advisory Councils of the Gulf of the Farallones National Marine Sanctuary and Cordell Bank National Marine Sanctuaries.
 The Advisory Councils identified, discussed and prioritized issues related to the boundary expansion and environmental review process for each sanctuary.
 Seatone utilized a pre-workshop stakeholder assessment to design the workshop agenda and facilitation plan.
 Stakeholder collaboration at the workshop focused on science needs and assessments, alternative energy and aquaculture.
 Workshop outputs informed sanctuary public scoping efforts to identify issues of concern and develop a draft environmental impact statement for the proposed boundary expansions.
 NOAA has since revised each sanctuary management plan and published a final environmental impact statement.
 The expansions encompass the nutrient rich upwelling zone that occurs off Point Arena and flows south into the original sanctuary boundaries.

-Development and Dissemination of Issue Briefs on Marine Protected Area Management, Wider Caribbean
+Issue Briefs on Marine Protected Area Management, Wider Caribbean

 Regional Activity Centre for Specially Protected Areas and Wildlife